 Born in Guadalajara, Mexico and relocated to El Monte at the age of eight, Salvador Plascencia writes powerful fiction about his experiences growing up in SoCal.
 Influenced by Latin American magical realism, his writing is often fantastical.
 Plascencia also creates innovations with form, such as in his novel The People of Paper (2006), in which sections of text are rearranged and even blocked out.
 While his work focuses on serious themes, Plascencia creates experimental works that are also engaging and enjoyable reads.

 Aimee Bender’s novels and short fiction are surreal and magical, yet somehow believable enough to make you question your own reality.
 Bender’s characters have unusual depth and complexity.
-They are utterly human, even if some of them do have the magical ability to taste emotions in cake or give birth to potato babies.
-Because of her unique voice, extraordinary imagination, and skillful use of language, critics and readers alike have hailed her one of the best writers of the 21st century.
+They are utterly human, even if some of them do have the ability to taste emotions in cake or give birth to potato babies.
+Because of her unique voice, extraordinary imagination and skillful use of language, critics and readers alike have hailed her as one of the best writers of the 21st century.

 While most famous for his heartbreaking novel set in Topanga Canyon, The Tortilla Curtain (1996), T Coraghessan Boyle has published 11 novels and over 60 short stories.
 His writing often employs satire and dark humor as devices for making social and political commentary.
 Much of Boyle’s fiction set in Southern California focuses on themes of environmentalism and personal accountability, urging us to rethink our own choices and the ways in which we treat our sprawling city amidst the chaparral.